 Our addiction counselling process can also enlighten you about what stressors trigger your need to abuse crack and how you can avoid or combat these stressors.
 Our highly qualified experts provide one-to-one and group therapy, allowing you to develop your understanding of your addiction from various different perspectives as well as learning from the experiences of others who have been down similar paths to addiction.

 You can trust us to provide all the care and support you need to help you retake control of your life.
 Call us now on 0203 553 9263.

-Medical detoxification involves using a variety of medications and other therapies to ease your withdrawal symptoms and make the detoxification process as comfortable as possible.
+Medical detoxification for crack addiction involves using a variety of medications and other therapies to ease your withdrawal symptoms and make the detoxification process as comfortable as possible.
 Aside from minimising your physical and psychological discomfort, our medical detoxification can speed up the detoxification process.

 We have a highly experienced clinical medical team that will be at your side for the entire duration of your detox, providing therapeutic support as well as 24/7 nursing care.
 To have your crack addiction treated by professionals who care, call us today on 0203 553 9263.

 How each individual experiences the crack detox process varies due to numerous factors such as your physiology, mental health, and the severity of your addiction before quitting.
 Nonetheless, you can generally expect the detoxification process to progress according to the following timeline.

 After two weeks, most of your withdrawal symptoms will almost certainly have disappeared; however, your sleep and eating patterns may still not have normalised.
 Moreover, you may still feel profound depression.
 If these symptoms persist beyond two or three weeks you may be suffering from post-acute withdrawal syndrome (PAWS) which might require ongoing therapy or even medicinal treatment (for example, with antidepressants).